Breast cancer care

-Breast Cancer Risk Factors
+Providers Treating Breast Cancer

 - Age – Most symptoms of breast disease appear in women over age 35, with women over age 50 being at greatest risk for developing breast cancer.
 There is also evidence to suggest that the age factor may be related to menopause.

-- Previous Breast Cancer – The risk of contracting a second breast cancer is greater for women who have a personal history of breast cancer.
+- Previous breast cancer – The risk of contracting a second breast cancer is greater for women who have a personal history of breast cancer.

-- Family History – A woman with a close relative who has had breast cancer has a two to four times increased risk of developing it.
-This risk is increased if relatives were diagnosed at a young age (younger than 50), if they had cancer in both breasts, and if more than one relative on the same side of the family has had cancer.
+- Family history – A woman with a close relative who has had breast cancer has a two to four times increased risk of developing it.
+This risk is increased if relatives were diagnosed at a young age (younger than 50), if they had cancer in both breasts and if more than one relative on the same side of the family has had cancer.
 About 5-10% of cancers are hereditary, meaning a person is born with a genetic change that increases their lifetime risk to develop cancer.
 Depending on the characteristics of the family history, genetic testing may be helpful to understand cancer risk.

 - Hormonal – Early onset of the menstrual period and late menopause are associated with increased risk.
 Recent information has shown that there may be a slight increase in risk in women who use hormone replacement therapy for more than 10 years.

 There are things you can do to protect your breast health.
-Performing self-exams and having routine clinical breast exams and mammograms (X-rays of your breasts) can detect cancer in its earliest stages making it easier to treat.
+Performing self-exams and having routine clinical breast exams and mammograms (specialized X-rays of your breasts) can detect cancer in its earliest stages making it easier to treat.
 Learn more about recommended breast cancer screenings.
 At Beacon, we’re nationally recognized for our breast imaging services.

 Learn more about breast cancer